ku-eecs330/lab-schedule/Lab-1/Lab-1_fall24.md

 ### Testing and Grading

 You will be submitting your code via GitHub repository created for EECS330.
-For this Lab, once you are done with set up and push `HelloWorld.py` onto Github repo and completes your Lab work.
+For this Lab, once you are done with set up and push `HelloWorld.py` onto Github repo under folder `Lab-1`.

 ### Submission and Deadline